ShipStream/shipstream.github.io/_posts/2019-05-02-third-party-billing-group.md

 <code>()</code>
 </h1>

 Retrieve a list of Third Party Billing Groups.
+Use the `tpb_group_id` to instruct an order to be shipped on the appropriate third party billing account within the group.

 #### Parameters